Taiga Bean Goose Gé Síolghé Taiga Anser fabalis

 21 county records up to 2006, involving 62 birds.
 All records during that period in the greater Ballycotton area of east Cork.

 Global Distribution: breeds only in Svalbard, Iceland and east Greenland, with the

 entire global breeding range hence confined to Europe.(Birdlife International)

-Regular in small numbers at Kilcolman NNR, though otherwise scarce winter visitor.
+Regular in small numbers at Kilcolman NNR, though otherwise scarce and declining winter visitor.

-Four county records involving 11 birds upto the end of 2013, all since 1981
+Seven county records involving 14 birds up to the end of 2020, all since December 1980.

 Feral populations, especially those from The Lough, are very mobile, and cloud the status of true wild individuals.

 1985 Lissagriffin, one from the 31st March to the 7th April.
 The race involved was Branta c. minima.

 Global Distribution: This species has a large range, breeding across tundra in much of Canada, Alaska, U.S.A., and parts of the northern U.S.A., and wintering in southern North America, including Mexico.
 Introduced populations are now resident in much of the U.S.A. south of the normal breeding range, as well as in a number of western European countries.
 The subspecies asiatica, which occurred in the Bering Sea region, has been extinct since around 1914 (Fuller 2000).

 Barnacle Goose Gé Ghiúrainn Branta leucopsis